 Admit it – you’re grinning already, even before you step on the plane.
 It starts with the idea of Maui… the anticipation...

 Maui is the postcard island.
 Where snorkelers pause for green turtles.
 Zipliners swoop over jungles.
 Couples exchange vows on the beach.
 And early risers watch the sun punch through morning clouds from the top of a volcano in Haleakalā ...

 Sunsets are a communal affair in South Maui – just look at the throngs crowding the beach wall at Kamaʻole Beach Park II in the late afternoon.
 It’s a scene repeated up and down the coast here every day.
 Dubbed Haole-wood for its LA-style strip malls and white-bread resorts, the region is a bit shiny and overbuilt.

 An island of sweet surprises: Maui for honeymooners

-A Hawaiian honeymoon has all the storybook ingredients to make couples swoon: sherbet-coloured sunsets, songbird serenades and palm-tree hammocks shimmying in the trade winds.
+A Hawaiian honeymoon has all the storybook ingredients to make couples swoon: sherbet-colored sunsets, songbird serenades and palm-tree hammocks shimmying in the trade winds...

 Old Lahaina Luau Maui